 Subsidiary capital - A subsidiary is a corporation of which over 50% of the voting stock is owned by the taxpayer.
 The term subsidiary capital means all investments in the capital stock of subsidiary corporations plus all indebtedness from subsidiary corporations (other than accounts receivable acquired in the ordinary course of trade or business for services rendered, or for sales of property held primarily for sale to customers).
 When computing the amount of indebtedness owed to the taxpayer by its subsidiaries, consider each subsidiary separately.
 Loans and advances from the parent to the subsidiary may be offset by loans and advances from the same subsidiary to the parent, but may not be reduced to less than zero.
-Loans and advances from a subsidiary to the subsidiary, or offset loans and advances from the parent's investment in the stock of the subsidiary, or offset loans and advances from the parent to any other subsidiary.
+Loans and advances from a subsidiary to the parent may not offset the parent's investment in the stock of the subsidiary, or offset loans and advances from the parent to any other subsidiary.

-This indebtedness, whether or not evidenced by bonds or other written instruments, qualifies as subsidiary capital as long as the subsidiary does not claim and deduct the interest for the purpose of taxation under any Article of the Tax Law.
+This indebtedness, whether or not evidenced by bonds or other written instruments, qualifies as subsidiary capital as long as the subsidiary does not claim and deduct the interest for the purpose of taxation under any Tax Law article.
 Each item of subsidiary capital must be reduced by any liabilities of the taxpayer (parent) payable by their terms on demand or not more than one year from the date incurred.
 These liabilities do not include loans or advances outstanding for more than a year, as of any date during the year covered by the return.

 Definition of capital - Total capital is the average fair market value of all the corporation's assets minus its average current liabilities.
-It does not include assets that are held to maintain reserves of an insurance corporation as required under sections 1303, 1304, and 1305 of the New York State Insurance Law.
+It does not include assets that are held to maintain reserves of an insurance corporation as required under New York State Insurance Law sections 1303, 1304, and 1305.